q-m/q-m.github.io/_posts/2021-02-19-postgresql-federated-connection-and-custom-domain.md

 ## A federated database connection

-At this moment, the two database can be queried separately.
-But we also want to put them side by side.
-For that, we first setup a federated database connection.
+At this moment, the two databases can be queried separately.
+But we also want to put data of both side by side.
+For that, we setup a federated database connection.

 ```sql
 \c sources